2018 Oakland Raiders season: Preseason

 The Raiders' preseason opponents and schedule were released on April 11.

+Schedule

 Regular season

-Schedule and results

 On January 11, the NFL announced that the Raiders will play host to the Seattle Seahawks in a London Game in London, England.
 The game site, originally slated for Tottenham Hotspur Stadium, was later moved to Wembley Stadium.
 This marked the fourth time in five seasons in which the Raiders played a game outside the United States, as well as their second visit to London (the other being 2014).